 For better or worse, I read and write a lot of compositions.
-Here are three common ways that writers lay boobytraps for their readers (and how to avoid them).
+Here are three ways to avoid boobytraps in your writing, including examples of each.

 While editing a memoir for one of my clients, I noticed some incongruities that made things a bit more difficult—and a bit less enjoyable—for the would-be reader.
 I call them boobytraps.
 Some are subtle enough that even an experienced writer might be unaware they’re laying them.

 The good news is that you can quickly spot these boobytraps if you’re aware of them and willing to perform even a cursory proofread.
 You just have to know what you’re looking for.
 When I pointed these boobytraps out to my own client, it was like waking them up from a bad conspiracy theory.

 Oh, they said.
 Ohhhhh …

 To that end, here are the three foundational ways you can avoid boobytraps in your writing.